ferdiko/video-etl/code/README.md

 The code for the three applications is in the respective workloads directories.

 Currently, the code in the applications is written for an earlier API, where the user overrides a Workload class that has the tunable knobs as class member variables.
 This has no effects on the results.

+**Update:** Please find the full month of traffic camera video [here](https://1drv.ms/u/s!Aj3pxfka-SsKgspRnyKEsZR98pgimQ?e=Ee81HH).
+The uncompressed data is 250GB, the time stamps are the starting times of the recordings in EST. Please contact me for access to further large-scale video data sets.